 When I was young, I was that child surrounded by colouring pencils, filling books and books with pictures of every sort of animal.
-As a young adult, this passion led me to fall in love with the inspirational jewellery of Lexi Dick (dragons, elephants, etc.) – which I still collect today.
+As a young adult, this passion led me to fall in love with the inspirational jewellery of Lexi Dick (Medusa, dragons, elephants, etc.) – which ignited something inside me.

 Despite my passions for animals and art, I followed my alternative loves of mathematics and design into a career in Engineering Design (helicopters!).
 This then led on to project management in a variety of disciplines, a move to Brussels (where I met my husband) and much international travel.
 I even played rugby for Belgium!
 But all the while, my desire to dabble in jewellery design never waned.

 The turning point came in 2014 when tragedy turned to triumph.
 A house robbery, in which I lost my whole collection of Lexi’s jewellery (and a lot more besides), led to her offering to show me how to model in wax – and therefore how to make my own animal themed jewellery.
 After a couple of days messing around with wax in Lexi’s workshop in Islington, and a few months trying to perfect my first model at home – Quasimodo, my large red-eyed tree frog, was born.

 And so was my jewellery business!

 I work from my home in Westenhanger, near the Kent coast (UK) – which I share with my husband, 2 children, Toby the tortoise and a cheeky puppy named Pablo.